luigifreda/plvs/README.md

 ## Quick start

 The following procedures were tested under **Ubuntu 20**.
-If you don't have it, check [rosdocker](https://github.com/luigifreda/rosdocker) and build the *noetic* container.
+If you don't have it, check [rosdocker](https://github.com/luigifreda/rosdocker) and use the *noetic* container.

 - Install basic dependencies:
   `$ ./install_dependencies.sh`